 Last updated on

 Germany with a population of 84 million and the fourth largest economy in the world happens to be the second most popular “immigration country” after the US.
-Every year, hundreds of thousands of migrants from all over the world find their new home in Germany and more than 100 thousand foreign nationals living in Germany acquire German citizenship through naturalization.
+Every year, hundreds of thousands of migrants from all over the world find their new home in Germany and up to 200 thousand foreign nationals living in Germany acquire German citizenship through naturalization.
 Today, one out of six Germans was born outside of Germany whereas one out of four persons living in Germany has at least partial foreign roots.
-That is, more than 22 million German inhabitants have a migratory background (i.e., they are either former immigrants or foreigners born in Germany, or they have one immigrant or foreign parent).
+That is, more than 21 million German inhabitants have a migratory background (i.e., they are either former immigrants or foreigners born in Germany, or they have one immigrant or foreign parent).
 About half of the people with a migratory background living in Germany have a German passport.

 1. Purposes for Immigrating to Germany